arabine/icl/README.md

   * Build the unit test project under each of the supported platform (criteria: all passed)
   * Create the setup executables or install packages
   * Install the packages on all the supported platforms, execute manual tests (criteria: all passed)
-  * Save the code quality checker results for this version (criteria: create a delivery report)
+  * Save the code quality checker results for this version
+  * Create a delivery report
   * Tag the new version (format: VERSION_2_1_3), push the Mercurial depot
   * Upload the setup executables on Bitbucket
   * Update the website versions